Qinxuezhi/Music_Management/README.md

 # Music_Management
-A Homework
+A Homework.
-Just for reference
+Just for reference.
-Don't copy it for your homework
+Don't copy it for your homework.